eltiffster/authorFunction/README.md

 :-------------------------:|:-------------------------:
 ![](images/4-sample3.png)  | ![](images/4-sample4.png)

-*Fig 6: Pictures of samples at different points in the model and what they produce*
+*Fig 6: Pictures of samples written by the model.
+Click on the images to enlarge.*

 ### Grant Allen: a Case Study